alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 * Sending email to new UCL role today.
 CC'ing MS & KW
 * Second round of community outreach going out today (Monday is too full of meetings)
 * Finishing compiling
+* Send welcome note to BA and Outreachy team!
+* Post about translation work in github+community channel

 #### Where do you need help?
 * Should I follow up with Chris?